SalvatoreRa/tutorial/README.md

     * [AI and science](#AI-and-science) - Artificial intelligence is changing all disciplines, but what is AI's impact on science itself?
     * [AI and art](#AI-and-art) - AI is impacting art, how?
 Which are the models that are driving this revolution? how do they work?
     * [AI and Climate Change](#AI-and-Climate-change) - Climate change is the most pressing issue of mankind.
 Can AI help us to solve it?
 Or it is a foe?
-    * [Natural Language Processing and LLMs](#Natural-Language-Processing-and-LLMs) - LLMs are revolutionary but it is a fast-paced field, here I am discussing its development
+    * [Natural Language Processing and LLMs](#Natural-Language-Processing-and-LLMs) - LLMs are revolutionary but it is a fast-paced field, here I am discussing its development, the basis and the challenges
+    * [RAG and agents](#RAG-and-agents) -  A focus on retrieval-augmented generation (RAG) and agents
+    * [LLM models](#LLM-models) -  A focus on specific LLM models.
     * [Computer vision](#Computer-vision) - all you need and want to know about convolutional neural networks and vision transformers.
     * [Artificial intelligence and music](#Artificial-intelligence-and-music) - music is a sequence, and AI knows well how to deal with sequences
     * [AI and ethics](#AI-and-ethics) - Artificial intelligence opens important ethical questions that need to be discussed.